eformsignen/eformsignen.github.io/help/chapter2.rst

       :width: 700px

-2. Click the **OK** button to add a new signature, initial, or stamp.
+2. Click the **Register** button in the Signature or Initial section to add a new signature or initial.

    .. figure:: resources/en-my-signature-register.png
       :alt: Register Signature